Anaemia - Causes, Symptoms & Treatments | SingHealth

 Anaemia - Other Information

 • It depends on the rate and volume of blood loss and the fitness of the individual.
-If there is sudden, rapid and ongoing blood loss, this can be life threatening.
+Sudden, rapid and ongoing blood loss can be life-threatening.

 • If blood loss is slow and over a long period of time (eg. over a few months), the patient may not even experience any symptoms until the blood level has dropped considerably.